Alternative Choices for You

 Servers are located in just six countries: the US, the UK, the Netherlands, Canada, Germany, and Switzerland.
 This is pretty limited, considering the cost of the service.
 Peer-to-peer (P2P) is explicitly forbidden on the US server and is not recommended on any of the other servers, based on the advice of the VPN.

-If you want a VPN to hide your identity when torrenting, we recommend checking out our best VPN for torrent sites guide.
+If you want a VPN more suited to torrenting, we recommend checking out our best VPN for torrent guide.

 UnoTelly does not provide custom VPN software.
 This means that users must use third party OpenVPN software to connect to its servers.
 The advantage of this is that the OpenVPN software is very good and nowadays comes with DNS leak protection.